attilagaspar/econai-strikes/README.md

 - Extracts publication dates from newspaper headers
 - Uses different OpenAI models for date extraction and strike analysis
 - Skips files with existing output (unless `--force` is used)
+- Flexible model selection for cost and accuracy optimization
 - Extracts 11 structured fields for each strike:
   - `event_date` - Strike date in ISO 8601 format
   - `industry_txt` - Industry description